 Simple Query¶

-Includes a combination of data from Metrics, Logs, Infrastructure Objects, Resource Catalog, Events, APM, RUM, Network, Profile, and Cloud Billing.
+Includes a series of data combinations from Metrics, Logs, Basic Objects, Resource Catalog, Events, APM, RUM, Network, Profile, and Cloud Bill.

 For more details, refer to Log Indexes.